aryanpingle/code-analyser/ReadME.md

    Accepted values: Array consisting of Regex, relative/ absolute paths.
   <br>
 - `directoriesToCheck` \
-   Used along with `checkDeadFiles`, `checkDuplicateFiles`, and `checkPossibleChunksMetadata` options to provide directories from which entry files (if regex provided as an entry element)/ files to check (in case of dead files check only) will be retrieved. \
+   Used along with `checkDeadFiles`, `checkFilesContributingInMultipleChunks`, and `checkChunkMetadataUsingGivenFile` options to provide directories from which entry files (if regex provided as an entry element)/ files to check (in case of dead files check only) will be retrieved. \
    Accepted values: Array consisting of relative/ absolute paths
   <br>
 - `moduleToCheck` \